hyrtx/NORTH/README.md

 With the discounts applied, the total value of the orders is $1.26M, $88K less than the value of the orders without the discounts.
 The average order value with discounts is $1.52K.

-## Data Analysis
+## Development
-This stage involves the development of structured SQL queries to extract and analyze the data according to the defined needs..
+This stage involves the development of structured SQL queries to extract and analyze the data according to the defined needs.
 The approach will include:

 - **Model data by creating views**: This will reduce the time it takes to write queries by not having to join several tables and write calculations in several queries.
 - **Breaking Down Questions into Sub-Queries**: Decomposing the questions into smaller, more manageable parts.